- Reviews: 1

 If you want an experience of a life time then Longitude 131 is for you.
 Only 30 guests are able to stay at one time at this wonderful location.
 Your views of Ayers Rock are so spectacular you will not believe it with the most beautiful sun rise and sunsets.
 This is an all exclusive hotel, the rooms are tents not like your have ever stayed in.
 Fully air-condition with amenities of a well stock bar and bathrooms at will make your heart stop.
 The windows have shades that give you the privacy you want, however you will want to enjoy the view of Ayers Rock all the time.
 You even get a chance to dine under the stars if you want to.
 You will want at least two night stay to take in all the sights.
 Free tours to Ayers Rock are included and other tours are available if you want to take the time to do so.
 They have an open bar in the main lodge with some to the finest wines from Australia and around the world.

-Up a level is the bar (O'Reilly's Irish Bar and Grill) and veranda/deck where we placed our order for a beer and soft drink.
-We met the new owner who told us he was in the process of refurbishing the building and the business, and it certainly looked like it had loads of potential.
-The veranda was really a pleasant spot for our drinks or to have lunch if in need of a meal, and watch the comings and goings of others on their way into or out of the center of the village.
+Up a level is the bar (O'Reilly's Irish Bar and Grill) and the veranda/deck where we placed our order for a beer and soft drink.
+We met the new owner who told us he was in the process of refurbishing the building and the business, and it certainly looked like it was definitely in need of this but it had loads of potential.
+The veranda was really a pleasant spot for our drinks or to have lunch if in need of a meal, and to watch the comings and goings of others on their way into or out of the center of the village.
 Lunches here are served daily from 10 a.m.and dinner is served Thursday through Saturday beginning at 5:15 p.m.
 They can also accommodate large group dining.

 While we didn't stay the night, the Kuranda Hotel Motel offers 12 rooms from singles to a family room which is able to accommodate 6 persons.
 Prices range from AU$95 and up.
 The modernish-looking rooms are en suite and feature TV's, DVD players, tea & coffee making facilties, air-con & fans.
 The hotel motel has some off street parking, a large pool and enjoys an excellent location close to the center of Kuranda village as well as the Sky Way Rainforest Cableway, Kuranda Scenic Railway terminal, and buses and the Barron River.